Let's Dream Together

 The community of Puyallup began to know the rescue as safe haven for all, often bringing many injured, homeless animals to Dr. Berton as they knew she would do her best to save them.
 Whether it be a goat, a pig, a turkey or crow, we've seen it all!

-Today Sunny Sky's celebrates over 5,000 adoptions.
+Today Sunny Sky's celebrates over 7,000 adoptions.
 It's because of the kind people who choose adoption that we are able to help those who need us the most.
 With no state or city funding, Sunny Sky's is constantly trying to find ways to fundraise, and help even more animals.
-This year, we have our goals set high as we dream of having a bigger building to help even more dogs and cats in need.
+This year, we have our goals set high as we dream of creating an animal sanctuary to help even more dogs and cats in need.

 Thank you for supporting Sunny Sky's Animal Rescue & Hospital.
 Your support is everything to us.
 With your help we will change the world one paw at a time.